dougeby/IntuneDocs/intune/byod-enable.md

 Use [Windows Information Protection (WIP) policies](app-protection-policies-configure-windows-10.md) to do the same for managed Windows 10 devices.
 These policies work without interfering with the employee experience.
 They do not require changes to your network environment or other apps.

-### Wipe company data while leaving personal data intact
+### Remove company data while leaving personal data intact

 When a device is no longer needed for work, is being repurposed, or has just gone missing, you can remove company apps and data from it.
-To do this, you can use Intune's selective wipe and full wipe capabilities.
-Your users can also remotely wipe their own personally owned devices from the Intune Company Portal if those devices are enrolled in Intune.
+To do this, you can use Intune's remove company data and factory reset capabilities.
+Your users can also remotely reset their own personally owned devices from the Intune Company Portal if those devices are enrolled in Intune.

-A [full wipe](devices-wipe.md) restores a device to its factory default settings and removes user data and settings.
-A [selective wipe](devices-wipe.md#selective-wipe) removes only company data from the device but leaves users’ personal data intact.
+A [factory reset](devices-wipe.md) restores a device to its factory default settings, removes user data and settings, and removes the device from Intune management.
+[Remove company data](devices-wipe.md#remove-company-data) removes only company data from the device but leaves users’ personal data intact.

-Once initiated, the device immediately begins the selective wipe process to be removed from management.
-When the process is complete, all company data is deleted and the device name is removed from the Intune portal.
+Once initiated, the device immediately begins the reset process.
+When the process is complete, all company data is deleted and the device name is removed from the Intune.
 This ends the device management lifecycle.